 Cons

-- Lack of self-hosting is not suitable for organizations operating in heavily regulated industries to meet compliance needs.
+- No self-hosting can be an issue for organizations operating in heavily regulated industries

 Best For